UTemp orientation: Key policies

 As a federal contractor, the University is required to maintain an Affirmative Action plan.
 For this reason, the University of Washington requests affirmative action information from all employees upon hire.
 Employees entering the University workforce are asked to voluntarily identify their race, sex, date of birth, disability, and veteran status.
 If you haven’t already done so, you may fill out this information online at the Affirmative Action Data Form (AADF).

-This information is kept separate from personnel files and is reported in aggregate form to various federal and state agencies.
+This information is kept separate from personnel records and is reported in aggregate form to various federal and state agencies.
 The Affirmative Action Plans are available online.

 Conflict of Interest